 In March 2017, he became a UN International Gender Champions (IGC), joining a leadership network that brings together female and male decision-makers determined to break down gender barriers and make gender equality a working reality in their spheres of influence.

-In December 2019, he was elected President of the International Horse Sports Confederation (IHSC), an umbrella body created in 2013 by the FEI and the International Federation of Horseracing Authorities (IFHA), the first formal vehicle for co-operation between the worlds’s leading governing bodies for equestrian sport.
-Mr De Vos was a delegate in 2014 before becoming IHSC Vice-President from 2014 to 2019.
+In 2014, Ingmar De Vos became Vice-President of the International Horse Sports Confederation (IHSC), an umbrella body created by the FEI and the International Federation of Horseracing Authorities (IFHA) – the first formal vehicle for cooperation between the world’s leading governing bodies for equestrian sport.
+He served as IHSC President from December 2019 to April 2022, and will once again take on the role of IHSC Vice-President for a two year period.

 Wikipedia: please click here.